 When you look back over the past few decades it's amazing how much our tastes have changed when it comes to our favourite foods.

-From jelly and custard to stuffed peppers, this lovely lot are a real walk down memory lane…
+From jelly and custard to stuffed peppers, this lovely lot are a real trip down memory lane…

 1950: Pineapple Upside-Down Cake